RyaraSUKI/sugarcube-2-modloader-origin/docs/api/api-config.md

 Config.navigation.override = (destinationPassage) => {
 	var sv = State.variables;

-	// If $health is less-than-or-equal to 0, go to the "You Died" passage instead. if (sv.health <= 0) {
+	// If $health is less-than-or-equal-to 0, go to the "You Died" passage instead. if (sv.health <= 0) {
 		return 'You Died';
 	}